berniemackie97/build-bouncer/README.md

 `shell` must be just the executable name or path (no arguments).
 Use `run` for the actual command.

 If `shell` is omitted, build-bouncer uses the OS default.
 On Windows, multi-line POSIX scripts will try `bash`/`sh` if available, and PowerShell-style scripts will try `pwsh`/`powershell`.
 CI-derived checks default to GitHub's shells (bash on linux/macos, pwsh on windows) when available.
+When running inside Git Bash on Windows, the default shell is `bash` (to match the POSIX environment); set `shell: cmd` or `shell: powershell` if you need Windows-native semantics.

 Example with `cwd` + `env`: